LeesakAn/leesakAn.github.io/content/Papers/paper4/index.md

 ---
-title: "How a Parade changes the world: Effects of LGBTQ+ Pride Parades on a Individual’s Attitude in South Kore"
+title: "How a Parade changes the world: Effects of LGBTQ+ Pride Parades on a Individual’s Attitude in South Korea"
 date:
 tags: ["Pride parade", "LGBTQ attitudes", "contact effect", "local level", "political behavior", "South Korea", "spatial analysis"]
 author: ["Leesak An"]